thekeyman/yagears-fbdev/README.md

 	make

  # Running
- Your use must have permision to access /dev/mali.
+ Your user must have permision to access /dev/mali.

  Type: